 Vaginal Dilation 101

-Pelvic Pain Disorder is very real health issue that effects 5 to 17 percent of all women.
+Pelvic Pain Disorder (Vaginismus) is a very real health issue that affects 5 to 17 percent of all women.
 Here's a few tips on how to deal with it.

 Product Recommendations for Safe, Gradual Vaginal Dilation: